Sphynx Cat Care & Health

 BARF food that has thawed cannot be re-frozen if it has been refused.

-If meal is unfinished (or is refused) at a set meal time and hasn't been down too long, the food can be taken up, covered over and stored in the fridge.
-It can then be offered again at the next set mealtime.
-If it is uneaten for a second time it must be then disposed of.
+If meal is unfinished (or refused) at a set meal time & hasn't been down too long, the food can be taken up, covered & stored in the fridge.
+It can be offered at the next set mealtime but if uneaten a second time it must be disposed of.

 FOOD CHANGE WARNING